newatoms/guides/slack-guide/readme.md

 ## Why we use Slack

-Within Newatoms we try to keep all our comunicatnion documented, so that we can later acces all those awesome insights, and a synchronous, so that no one ever has to wait for eachother.
+Within Newatoms we try to keep all our communication documented, so that we can later acces all those awesome insights, and a synchronous, so that no one ever has to wait for eachother.
 Chat is perfect for these two things, and slack is a great chat tool.

 ## About Slack